cjungmann/yaddemo/docs/yadarrays.md

 ~~~
 ![array with comment](ya_img3.png)

-Although the commented-out `--image` option removed the icon from the dialog, the other
+The commented-out `--image` option removed the icon from the dialog, like we tried to do in the
-options were faithfully submitted and are represented in the dialog.
+previous example.
+However, in this case, the other options were faithfully submitted and are
+represented in the dialog.

 ### The Problem with Arrays